waitem/vue-google-places/README.md

 Vue.use(VueGooglePlaces)
 ```

->This module will load all needed google librarys automatically at first usage
+This module will load all needed Google libraries automatically at first usage

 ## Use